Adderall Overdose

 Signs of an Adderall Overdose

-Adderall overdose can result in mild to severe symptoms.4 The severity of symptoms depends on the following factors:
+Adderall overdose can result in mild to severe symptoms.4 The symptoms may vary from one person to the next.

 Mild symptoms include: